Overview

 If you cannot connect to Kafka:- Verify the proxy endpoints are correct

-- Check that your IP address is whitelisted (if configured)
+- Check that your IP address is safe listed (if configured)

 - Confirm the username and password are correct